MStarmans91/WORCDatabase/README.md

 datasets used in the WORC MEDIA paper, some additional steps are performed.

 ### Glioma dataset
-For theg glioma dataset, radiomics features are supplied instead of raw imaging data.
+For the glioma dataset, radiomics features are supplied instead of raw imaging data.
 As these have been created using Python2 and a specific version of pandas, these files cannot directly be fed into WORC.
 Therefore, we have created two scripts to convert the feature files to a format